department-of-veterans-affairs/vets-website/content/pages/faq.md

             <div class="small-12 columns">
               <div itemprop="description">
                 <p>
-                  Get answers to questions about signing in to Vets.gov (a VA website) to manage your benefits and services online.
+                  Get answers to common questions about signing in to Vets.gov (a VA website) to manage your benefits and services online.
 Find out how to use ID.me to create your account—or how to sign in with your existing <strong>My Health<em>e</em>Vet</strong> or <strong>DS Logon</strong> account.
                 </p>
               </div>
               <div class="feature">